socialpoint-labs/sheetfu/documentation/introduction.rst

 Sheetfu is a Python library that easily interacts with Google Sheets.
 Its API is simple, intuitive, and fast.
-For Google apps scripts users, the API will be familiar as the primary goal of this code is to adapt the app script API for spreadsheets to Python.
+For Google apps scripts users, the API will be familiar as the primary goal of this code is to adapt the original Javascript apps script API for spreadsheets to Python.

 For example, this is how you would get the backgrounds data for a given sheet range.